School of Freshwater sciences building

 • Bike racks are available in front of the Great Lakes Research Facility.

-For more detailed information on biking, city bus routes, and the U-PASS for UWM students, visit the Traveling to SFS page on our website.
+For more detailed information on biking, city bus routes, and the U-PASS for UWM students, visit the Traveling to SFS page.